Trachilos footprints

-The Trachilos footprints are possibly tetrapod footprints which show hominin-like characteristics from the late Miocene on the western Crete, close to the village of Trachilos, west of Kissamos, in the Chania Prefecture.
-Researchers describe the tracks as representing at least one apparent bipedal hominin or an unknown primate.
+The Trachilos footprints are possibly tetrapod footprints from the late Miocene on the western Crete, close to the village of Trachilos, west of Kissamos, in the Chania Prefecture.
+Some researchers described the tracks as representing at least one apparent bipedal hominin or an unknown primate.
 The stratum in which the footprints were found was dated to about 5.7 million years ago, which predates the previously earliest discovered hominin footprints by about two million years.
 Later studies show that the footprints might be more than 6 million years old.
-The researchers of the tracks suggest that it may imply the possibility of hominin evolution outside of Africa, contrary to the current theory.
+The researchers of the tracks suggest that it may imply the possibility of early hominin presence outside of Africa.
+However, there is no consensus that these impressions are distinct enough to confidently assign to a primate or even a vertebrate, or that they are indeed footprints at all.